nielsdB97/test-deploy-jar/README.md

 This application was generated using JHipster 6.9.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.9.1](https://www.jhipster.tech/documentation-archive/v6.9.1).

+## Delivery

+### Create a runnable jar

+.\mvnw clean install spring-boot:repackage
+The jar will be generated in your project target folder.

+### Run from sources

+.\mvnw clean install spring-boot:run

+### Execute tests

+Execute all tests (backend & frontend)
+.\mvnw clean test

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: